aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/how-to-insert-and-work-with-the-table-of-contents-field/_index.md

 The following code example shows how to modify the position of the right tab stop in TOC related paragraphs.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-ModifyATableOfContents-ModifyPositionOfRightTabStopInTOC.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-ModifyATableOfContents-ModifyPositionOfRightTabStopInTOC.java" >}}

 ## Removing a Table of Contents from the Document